-■ Adding or Removing IP Addresses

-SQL Server Configuration Manager displays the IP addresses that were available at the time SQL Server was installed.
+■ Adding or Removing IP Addresses SQL Server Configuration Manager displays the IP addresses that were available at the time SQL Server was installed.
 The available IP addresses can change when network cards are added or removed, when a dynamically assigned IP address expires, when the network structure is reconfigured, or when the computer changes its physical location such as a laptop computer connecting to the network in a different building.
 To change an IP address, edit the IP Address box, and then restart SQL Server.

-□ Change History

-Release History

-New content: • Provided additional information about configuring a dynamic port. • Described the limitations of dynamic ports.

-Improved descriptions of the options.

-Reference

-Creating a Valid Connection String Using TCP/IP

-Concepts

-Choosing a Network Protocol SQL Server Browser Service

-SQL Server Configuration Manager Help VIA Properties
+Reference Creating a Valid Connection String Using TCP/IP Concepts Choosing a Network Protocol SQL Server Browser Service SQL Server Configuration Manager Help VIA Properties

-SQL Server Configuration Manager Help > SQL Server 2005 Network Configuration > Use the VIA Properties dialog box to view or specify the following options for the Virtual Interface Adapter (VIA) protocol.
+SQL Server Configuration Manager Help > SQL Server 2008 Network Configuration > Use the VIA Properties dialog box to view or specify the following options for the Virtual Interface Adapter (VIA) protocol.
 Microsoft SQL Server must be restarted to enable or disable the protocol, or change the settings.
-Default Port Default setting is 0:1433, in the format <network interface card number>: Enabled Possible values are Yes and No. The VIA protocol is disabled by default.
-Listen Info Default setting is 0:1433, in the format <network interface card number>: When you list multiple ports, separate them with commas.
-This field is limited to 2047 characters. ▲Caution:
+Default Port Default setting is 0:1433, in the format <network interface card number>:<port number>.
+Enabled Possible values are Yes and No. The VIA protocol is disabled by default.
+Important:

+The VIA protocol is deprecated.
+This feature will be removed in a future version of Microsoft SQL Server.
+Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
+Listen Info Default setting is 0:1433, in the format <network interface card number>:<port number>.
+When you list multiple ports, separate them with commas.
+This field is limited to 2047 characters. [▲]Caution:

 When more than one instance of SQL Server is installed, examine the port settings and configure each port to be used by only one instance.
 SQL Server prevents two instances from listening on the same port when using TCP/IP, but not when using VIA.
 If two instances are listening on the same port, incoming VIA connections may fail to connect, or connect to the unintended instance.

+Concepts

-Concepts Choosing a Network Protocol SQL Server Configuration Manager Help SQL Native Client Configuration
+Choosing a Network Protocol

+SQL Server Configuration Manager Help

+SQL Server Native Client Configuration

-SQL Server Configuration Manager Help > This section contains the F1 Help topics for the SQL Native Client Configuration dialogs in Microsoft SQL Server Configuration Manager.
-SQL Native Client is the network library that client computers use to connect to SQL Server, starting with Microsoft SQL Server 2005.
-The settings configured in SQL Native Client Configuration, are used on the computer running the client program.
+SQL Server Configuration Manager Help > This section contains the F1 Help topics for the SQL Server Native Client Configuration dialogs in Microsoft SQL Server Configuration Manager.
+SQL Server Native Client is the network library that client computers use to connect to SQL Server, starting with Microsoft SQL Server.
+The settings configured in SQL Server Native Client Configuration, are used on the computer running the client program.
 When configured on the computer running SQL Server, they affect only those client programs running on the server.
-These settings do not affect clients connecting to previous versions of SQL Server, unless they are using the client tools starting with SQL Server 2005, such as SQL Server Management Studio.
-SQL Server Configuration Manager Help SQL Native Client Configuration Properties (Flags Tab)
+These settings do not affect clients connecting to previous versions of SQL Server, unless they are using the client tools starting with SQL Server, such as SQL Server Management Studio. ■ In this Section - Creating a Valid Connection String Using VIA Protocol - Client Protocols (SQL Server Configuration Manager) - Client Protocols Properties (Order Tab) - Client Protocols Shared Memory Properties (Protocol Tab) - Client Protocols TCP/IP Properties (Protocol Tab) - Client Protocols Named Pipes Properties (Protocol Tab) - Client Protocols VIA Properties (Protocol Tab) - Aliases (SQL Server Configuration Manager) - New Alias (Alias Tab) - <Alias> Properties (Alias Tab) - o Creating a Valid Connection String Using Shared Memory Protocol - Creating a Valid Connection String Using TCP/IP - Creating a Valid Connection String Using Named Pipes - Creating a Valid Connection String Using VIA Protocol SQL Server Configuration Manager Help SQL Server Native Client Configuration Properties (Flags Tab)